What to expect from dynamical modelling of galactic haloes: The causes of the systematic uncertainty

+This correction factor is easy to understand because we have ignored the internal structure of the streams when deriving $N_{\rm stream,eff}$, while in reality the particles inside the streams are not completely correlated with each other and could contribute an additional number of phase-independent particles.
+In addition, each progenitor could have given rise to multiple streams, further increasing the number of phase-independent particles.
+This is not considered in Equation~\ref{eq:Neff}.
+Despite this underestimation, $N_{\rm stream,eff}$ correctly captures the variation of the likelihood ratio (or uncertainty level).

-The average $N_{\rm eff}$ derived from $\alpha N_{\rm stream,eff}$ is about $5000$.
-The same factor is obtained by comparing the statistical and systematic uncertainties for isolated haloes in Fig.~\ref{fig:pairiso}, as we have done previously in Section~\ref{sec:MRII}.\footnote{Note this number differs from the $N_{\rm eff}\approx 1000$ obtained in Section~\ref{sec:MRII} only due to a different inner radius cut.}
+The average $N_{\rm eff}$ derived from $\alpha N_{\rm stream,eff}$ is about $5000$ for all haloes and about $20000$ for haloes with $c/a>0.9$.
+The same factor is obtained by comparing the statistical and systematic uncertainties for isolated haloes in Fig.~\ref{fig:pairiso} and for haloes in the last panel of Fig.~\ref{fig:orient}.